 - 10-15 minutes vocabulary: Introduce five new words.

 Throughout the remainder of the week, I would incorporate grammar and vocabulary as often as possible.
-Usually, vocab activities would only last about five minutes following independent reading, and grammar exercises would follow suit.
+Usually, vocab activities would only last about five minutes before or after independent reading, and grammar exercises are similarly easy to pair with writing lessons.
 Some days, I would build grammar and vocabulary into learning stations, which provides some much needed flexibility.